jp1884/techvolution-vegas-baby/TeV - Test - shorter - punchier/10 - The Cast.md

 ## Introduction

 I'm being serious, you are literally the hero of this story.
+The one who will change the world.

-Like Luke Skywalker working on his farm, Neo typing inside his cubicle, or Cinderella cleaning the chateau.
-Extras in the story, suffering under evil antagonists, until the story needs them to step up, and take charage, and win their, and everyone's, freedom.
+Don't worry.
+All heroes start as extras.
+Luke Skywalker worked on his farm, Neo typed at his cubicle, Cinderella cleaned the chateau.
+All heroes suffer under evil antagonists, until the story needed them to step up, and take charage, and win their, and everyone's, freedom.

 Before we change the world, I want to layout cast and ideas clearly, so you know what's ahead.
 Here's what we need to know:

 Philosophy: the largley unspoken ideals that tells members of society what's right and wrong, good and bad, in science, art, morals, politics and economics.
-Used by members to make rules around questions like: what is scientific truth?
+Used to make rules around questions like: what is scientific truth?
 Who should govern?
-And how should resources be organized?
-These answers create a collective consciouness of a civilization.
+How should resources be organized?

 Ruling philospophy: is a civilization's chosen philosophy.
 One that all factions agree on.
 Like the "Divine Rights of Kings" derived from Christian theology used in royalist Europe, "Marxist-Leninism" of the Soviet Union, or the combination of "red vs blue" of our political and economic philosophy today.